Sporting Lagos F.C.: Rivals

-Sporting Lagos’ two main rivals are Remo Stars — a rivalry ignited after Sporting Lagos defeated Remo Stars twice in the Naija Super 8 preseason tournament, including in the final to clinch the title — and Ikorodu City, their opponents in the Lagos Derby.
+Sporting Lagos’ three main rivals are Remo Stars — a rivalry ignited after Sporting Lagos defeated Remo Stars twice in the Naija Super 8 preseason tournament, including in the final to clinch the title — Also Inter Lagos and Ikorodu City, their opponents in the Lagos Derbies.

 Academy

-The Sporting Lagos Football Academy was founded in 2023 and competes in the TCC League and Cup as well as in the Nigeria Nationwide League (NLO), the third division of Nigerian football.
+The Sporting Lagos Football Academy was founded in 2023 and competes in the TCC League and Cup, as well as in the Nigeria Nationwide League (NLO), the third division of Nigerian football.
+The academy also participated in the NPFL Youth League while the club was in the NPFL.

 In the 2023/2024 season, Yusuf Abdullahi, Ugochukwu Emmanuel, Adamu Mukhtar, Seun Akanji and Odinaka Okoro became the first set of academy players to feature for the first team in the Lagos FA Cup.
 That same season, Odinaka Okoro became the first academy player to represent the first team in an NPFL match, making his debut away against Heartland.

-The academy achieved international recognition in 2024 by winning the U17 male category of the Gothia Cup in Sweden.
+The academy achieved international recognition in 2024, winning the U17 male category of the Gothia Cup in Sweden.

+Also in 2024, Edward Ochigbo and Samuel Umoh were invited to the Nigeria U15 team for the 3-Nation U15 Developmental Tournament in Rabat, Morocco.
 Ebenezer Harcourt and Odinaka Okoro later went on to represent Nigeria at U20 level, and in 2025, Ebenezer Harcourt became the youngest player to represent the Nigeria senior national team, making his debut at the age of 15.